Battle of El Pla: Battle

 With the siege finished, MacDonald moved toward Lleida (Lérida) with 12,000 troops.
 After reaching Valls, his vanguard commander Francesco Orsatelli (called Eugenio) heard that an enemy force was nearby and determined to attack it.
 Eugenio was mortally wounded and his brigade driven back by Sarsfeld's men.
 After Giuseppe Federico Palombini's brigade joined Eugenio's survivors, Sarsfield attacked again and defeated both Italian units.
 Only the intervention of a handful of French cavalry led by Jacques-Antoine-Adrien Delort prevented a complete disaster.
 After the day's action, MacDonald found that Campoverde's main force was coming up behind him.
 During the night, the French marshal force-marched his troops north to Montblanc on the road to Llieda, conceding the battlefield to the Spanish.

 Forces

 The Imperial forces included two battalions each of the 1st and 2nd Italian Light Infantry Regiments, two battalions each of the 2nd, 4th, and 5th Italian Line Infantry Regiments, and one battalion of the 8th Italian Line Infantry Regiment.
 There were also 30 cavalrymen from the Italian Royal Chasseurs à Cheval.
 Two squadrons of the French 24th Dragoon Regiment became engaged at the end of the battle.

 Aftermath

 The French conquest of Aragon proceeded with the Siege of Figueras.
+Vicente McGrath, a captain in the Ultonia Regiment is awarded a Gold Medal for Bravery in this engagement, a very rare distinction.